 The same is true for men with a large prostate.
 Having to strain to empty the bladder pulls on the sutures and increases the risk of tearing the hernia repair apart.
-Consult with Dr. Brown or your Urologist if you can no longer shoot your urine stream across the room.
+Consult with Dr. Nguyen or your Urologist if you can no longer shoot your urine stream across the room.

 A malnourished patient is not going to heal.

 Medications that thin the blood should be stopped before surgery to decrease the risk of bleeding.
-If you take medications that thin the blood, then talk with your primary doctor or Dr. Brown about when and how to stop those medications.
+If you take medications that thin the blood, then talk with your primary doctor or Dr. Nguyen about when and how to stop those medications.
 Occasionally, the blood thinners should not be stopped because of the risk of a stroke or a heart attack.
 The operation can still be performed, but the chance for hemorrhage is increased.
 Medications that hinder healing (such as prednisone) should also be stopped before surgery.

 Diabetes should be controlled before surgery.

 You must stop most Weight loss medications for three weeks before surgery (blood pressure can fall during anesthesia).